wongkarenhy/Full-Genome-Analysis-Pipeline/README.md

 **Output files explanations:**<br>
 Score and normalized scores are two important indicators that show how relevant the variants are based on the proband's clinical phenome.
 The raw scores are normalized between 0-100 among all variants.
-100 is assigned to highest ranking variant found in the proband. <br>
+100 is assigned to highest ranking variant found in the proband.
+An html report combining all the result files in confident_set is generated for quick review. <br>

 **Files of highest priority:**<br>
 $SAMPLEID_confident_deletion_exons.txt<br>